robbeykaaso/rea2/docs/c++/pipeParallel.md

 ```
 pipeline::add<QString, pipeParallel>([](rea::stream<QString>* aInput){
     aInput->out();
-}, Json("param", rea::Json("delegate", "pipe")))  //if the function is null, it will use the function of the delegate, else it will use the function
+}, Json("delegate", "pipe"))  //if the function is null, it will use the function of the delegate, else it will use the function
 ->next(local("doSomething"));
 ```
 </br>